Divyanka Tripathi: Career

 The show premiered in December 2013 and ran successfully for six years until it ended at the end of 2019.
 Her portrayal of Ishita won her many awards and nominations such as the Indian Telly Award for Best Actress in a Lead Role, the Lions Gold Award for Best Actress in Lead Role, and the Boroplus Gold Award for Best Actress in a Lead Role.
 In 2015, she received a Shan-E-Bhopal Award.
 In 2016, she received two awards at the Gold Awards for Face of The Year and Best Actress in a Lead Role.

 In 2016, Tripathi participated in Colors TV's sports reality show, Box Cricket League 2.
-Later in the same year, she made an cameo appearance in Life OK's Bahu Hamari Rajni Kant along with Anita Hassanandani, Hina Khan and Karanvir Bohra.
+Later in the same year, she made a cameo appearance in Life OK's Bahu Hamari Rajni Kant along with Anita Hassanandani, Hina Khan and Karanvir Bohra.
 In 2017, she participated in Nach Baliye 8 with her husband Vivek Dahiya and emerged as the winner while Mohit Sehgal, Sanaya Irani became finalists.

 In 2018, Tripathi made an appearance on Kanpur Wale Khuranas.
 In early 2019, Tripathi presented Star Plus's singing reality show The Voice 3.
-In June 2019, Tripathi made an cameo appearance in Kahaan Hum Kahaan Tum starring Dipika Kakar.
+In June 2019, Tripathi made a cameo appearance in Kahaan Hum Kahaan Tum starring Dipika Kakar.
 In 2020, she made an appearance on The Greedy Closet.
 In December 2020, Tripathi presented Sony TV's crime show, Crime Patrol until March 2021.
 In 2021, she participated in Colors TV's stunt based reality show, Fear Factor: Khatron Ke Khiladi 11 as a contestant.